-Hollie Russon Gilman is a Political Reform program fellow at New America.
-Her first book is Democracy Reinvented: Participatory Budgeting and Civic Innovation and America as part of the Harvard Kennedy School's series on governance innovation in the 21st century.
-Gilman also held an Open Technology Institute fellowship at New America.
-She has a forth-coming co-authored book with Sabeel Rahman on revitalizing civic power in an era of democratic inequality.
+Russon Gilman's first book is Democracy Reinvented: Participatory Budgeting and Civic Innovation and America as part of the Harvard Kennedy School's series on governance innovation in the 21st century.
+Most recently, Dr. Gilman also co-authored a book with Sabeel Rahman, Civic Power: Rebuilding American Democracy in an Era of Crisis with Cambridge University Press.

 Russon Gilman served in the Obama White House as the Open Government and Innovation Advisor in the Office of Science and Technology Policy.
 She has served as an advisor and consultant to numerous foundations, companies, and non-profits.